initbar/sipd/README.md

   <img src="./docs/logo.png">
 </p>

-# SIPd

 **SIPd** is an active recording [Session Initiation Protocol](https://www.ietf.org/rfc/rfc3261.txt) daemon.
-A daemon is a background process that handles incoming requests and logical responses - and a full customization ranging from custom SIP method handlers (e.g. *INVITE*) to internal/external RTP handlers are possible.
+A daemon is a background process that handles incoming requests and logical responses - and a full customization ranging from custom SIP method handlers (e.g. *INVITE*) to internal/external RTP implementation is made possible.

 Some key features are: